 “I’ll be OK, no matter what the outcome, because I’ll learn and try again.”

 From this mindset, you can ask yourself some more useful questions, like:

-This question helps you to put some options back on the table.
-When we discount options before really evaluating them, we can become very boxed in and stuck, with no ways forward.
-In those moments, we choose to suffer problems time and again.
+This question helps you to reignite options that you’ve previously shut down.
+When we discount options before really evaluating them, we can become very boxed in and stuck, with no way forward.

-This question helps you to evaluate whether some of those options are worth fighting for, or whether there’s really no point to them and they should be put back in the bin.
+This question helps you to evaluate whether some of those options are worth fighting for, or whether there’s really no point to them.

-This question is helpful if there’s some personal development needed to overcome a challenge on the path – such as to become a public speaker – or to learn a new skill that will be difficult and time consuming for you.
+This question is helpful if there’s some personal development needed to overcome a challenge on the path, such as becoming a public speaker, or learning a new skill that will be difficult and time consuming for you.

-This question prompts you to think how a problem could be solved, rather than discounting solutions based on the initial ideas that came to mind immediately.
+This question prompts you to think how a problem could be solved, rather than discounting solutions based on the initial ideas that came to mind.

 If you let you mind wander on the problem, you’ll often come with solutions that you’d not originally anticipated.
 Allow yourself an hour and put an intention in your mind to find new solutions to this problem.
 Let your mind dream of new ideas.

-Really, there are no problems you have to suffer.
+Really, there are no problems you have to suffer through.
 You can choose to solve them all, even if it means doing something that might take time or be a challenge for you.
 At least you’ll have moved on and felt good about doing so.

-And it’s worth solving problem to reduce the amount of suffering that your future self will experience.
+It’s worth solving a problem if it means reducing the amount of suffering that your future self will experience.